Alogani/NimGo/README.md

 ### Why another async library, we already have std/asyncdispatch, chronos, etc ?

 The NimGo library provides an alternative approach to handling asynchronous code compared to the existing options like std/asyncdispatch and chronos.
-The main difference is that classical async library "colors" (see that [article](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)) functions, meaning it modifies the function signature to include the asynchronous context.
+The main difference is that classical async library "colors" functions (that [article](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) provides more information about it), meaning it modifies the function signature to include the asynchronous context.

 This approach can offer some advantages, such as providing more control over the flow of data.
 However, it also comes with some drawbacks:
 - Increased verbosity in the codebase